 Sriracha Sauce is, of course, the heat source here.
-It’s not a lot of spiciness, but you could of course ramp it up with a touch more Sriracha or a little dash of cayenne pepper.
+It’s not a lot of spiciness, but you can ramp it up with a touch more or a little dash of cayenne pepper.
 Or, we like to add a little extra pink peppercorns for a bit of extra warmth to the dip.

 If you don’t have pink peppercorns, that’s ok, too.
 You can use regular black peppercorns or even white.
-The benefit of the pink peppercorns is the color better meshes with our spicy Sriracha carrot dip’s delicious-looking carrot-orange hut.
+The benefit of the pink peppercorns is the color better meshes with our spicy carrot dip’s delicious-looking orange hue.
 They’re also a bit spicier and have a little natural sweetness, so they’re the perfect peppercorn type for this recipe.